Russia's invasion of Ukraine: What can the West do to help? | DW | 24.02.2022

 A first round of sanctions that targets financial institutions and business and political elites has already been implemented.
 Germany has indefinitely put on hold the certification of the Nord Stream 2 gas pipeline.

-US President Joe Biden and Germany's foreign minister, Annalena Baerbock, have said further stringent sanctions will be announced following Thursday's meeting of G-7 leaders.
+G-7 leaders on Thursday agreed on a new raft of tough sanctions.
+US President Joe Biden said allies would move forward on "devastating packages of sanctions and other economic sanctions to hold Russia to account."
 European Commission President Ursula von der Leyen said a new round of sanctions would block Russian banks' access from European financial markets.

 The US and the EU have been reluctant to pull the plug.
 The global financial messaging service is used by thousands of financial institutions worldwide.
 Russian assets in the EU would be frozen and Russian banks' access to the European financial market would be stopped.